ShenggKai/CBIR_System/README.md

 ```sh
 python server.py
 ```
-The system will automatically load the necessary data, when finished, Ctrl + left click the URL: `http://127.0.0.1:5000`.
+The system will automatically load the necessary data.
+When finished, Ctrl + left click the URL: `http://127.0.0.1:5000`.

 ## IV.
 Demo.